maxcarter/TwitterVibes/README.md

 # Twitter-Search

 Twitter-Search is a web application that searches for recent tweets based on a provided query.
-The queried tweets are then analyzed using sentiment analysis to determin if they are of positive or negative nature.
+The queried tweets are then analyzed using sentiment analysis to determine if they are of positive or negative nature.

 ## Installation